-The difference between a merely good orchid and a spectacular specimen plant is usually fertilizer.
+The difference between a merely good orchid and a spectacular specimen plant is fertilizer.

-- Don't Overfeed!
 Overfeeding will not benefit your plants.
 Synthetic fertilizers contain mineral salts, such as potassium, calcium, and others.
 Over time, these salts build up in your pot and potting medium and can seriously harm the plant.
 Additionally, overfed orchids often grow too quickly, making them weak and susceptible to disease.
-Finally, many kinds of orchids actually bloom worse if they're overfed.
+Finally, many kinds of orchids actually bloom less if they're overfed.
 Find the fine line and stick with it.

-- Feed during the growing season.
 Many orchids—dendrobiums, for example—go into dormancy over the winter months.
-Others, such as cattleya, slow way down in their growth.
+Others, such as Cattleya, slow way down in their growth.
 There is little purpose in feeding a dormant plant.
 Start fertilizing again once the plant shows signs of fresh growth in the spring.